MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

 - Your users get unified search results, search relevance ranking, and refiners even if your organization has content both on-premises and in Microsoft 365.

-- Your users automatically get the newest SharePoint search experience without your organization having to update your existing SharePoint servers.
+- Your users automatically get the newest SharePoint in Microsoft 365 search experience without your organization having to update your existing SharePoint servers.

 - You no longer have to worry about the size of your search index, because your search index is in Office 365.
 This means that the footprint of your SharePoint Server search farm is smaller, and your total cost of ownership for search is lower.